|Festplassen (28 Nov 2019 - 22 Dec 2019)|

-Bergen Christmas Market is opening this year for the very first time, right in the heart of Bergen at Festplassen square.
-Open from 7 - 23 December 2017.
+Bergen Christmas Market is located right in the heart of Bergen at Festplassen Square.
+Open 28 November - 22 December 2019 with 80 stalls.

 Handmade, homemade, edible and maybe even a gift made by the artists themselves while you wait.

-There will be both indoor and outdoor activities and experiences that children and adults alike can look forward to - a Ferris wheel, carousel and the World’s Smallest Gingerbread Town, to name but a few.
+There will be both indoor and outdoor activities and experiences that children and adults alike can look forward to - a Ferris wheel and a Merry-go-round to name a few.
 The Christmas market has its own heated pavilion, where you can enjoy fare from the market’s food and drinks stalls.
-There is a small Christmas bazaar Juletorget that makes up a separate part of the main Bergen Christmas Market.
-Here you will find ten new, local stalls every day offering a variety of unique homemade Christmas gifts.

 Bergen Christmas Market is the place to find exciting Christmas gifts, or just to come and get into the Christmas spirit with family and friends.